linzehui/Curriculum-Learning-PaperList-Materials/README.md

 -  Data Parameters: A New Family of Parameters for Learning a Differentiable Curriculum [NIPS]
 -  Reinforced Curriculum Learning on Pre-trained Neural Machine Translation Models [AAAI]
 -  From Few to More: Large-scale Dynamic Multiagent Curriculum Learning [AAAI]
+-  Fine-Tuning by Curriculum Learning for Non-Autoregressive Neural Machine Translation [AAAI]

 ### 2020
 - Evolutionary Population Curriculum for Scaling Multi-Agent Reinforcement Learning [ICLR]